akeneo/pim-docs/reference/scalability_guide/more_than_1GB_of_product_media_to_export.rst

 If you run an export with products containing media, an archive is created at the end.
 It contains the products data files and all the media for these products.
 However, trying to archive a large volume of media (usually more than 1GB) can fail because it's a very memory consuming process in PHP.

-It is handled by ``Pim\Bundle\BaseConnectorBundle\Archiver\ArchivableFileWriterArchiver`` which internally uses `Flysystem ZipArchive`_.
+It is handled by ``Pim\Component\Connector\Archiver\ArchivableFileWriterArchiver`` which internally uses `Flysystem ZipArchive`_.
 Unfortunately this has not been optimized to work with large volumes.

 .. _`Flysystem ZipArchive`: https://github.com/thephpleague/flysystem-ziparchive

 Disable the media archiving
 ===========================

-If you encounter memory issues and you don't need media to be archived, a simple solution is to override the declaration of ``pim_base_connector.archiver.archivable_file_writer_archiver`` service as follows:
+If you encounter memory issues and you don't need media to be archived, a simple solution is to override the declaration of ``pim_connector.archiver.archivable_file_writer_archiver`` service as follows:

 .. code-block:: yaml

-    pim_base_connector.archiver.archivable_file_writer_archiver:
+    pim_connector.archiver.archivable_file_writer_archiver:
-        class: %pim_base_connector.archiver.archivable_file_writer_archiver.class%
+        class: '%pim_connector.archiver.archivable_file_writer_archiver.class%'
         arguments:
-            - '@pim_base_connector.factory.zip_filesystem'
+            - '@pim_connector.factory.zip_filesystem'
             - '@oneup_flysystem.archivist_filesystem'

-The tag ``pim_base_connector.archiver`` is removed here to prevent the archiver to be used by the Symfony DI.
-The media archiving will be disabled.
+            - '@akeneo_batch.job.job_registry'
+        tags:
+            - { name: pim_connector.archiver }

 Write your own archiver
 =======================